cespirandelli/cespirandelli/README.md

 👋 Hey there!
 I'm César, and I'm diving headfirst into the exciting world of software development.
-About three months ago, I switched gears from the Business Intelligence Team to the Development Team at my company, and I've been on a thrilling learning curve ever since.
+About six months ago, I switched gears from the Business Intelligence Team to the Development Team at my company, and I've been on a thrilling learning curve ever since.

 💼 Right now, I'm working on all sorts of projects, tinkering with tech like React, Node.js, and Django.
 I've got some experience with Python and SQL, but I wouldn't say I'm a master of either just yet.